Samsung 980 (non-PRO) 1TB Review

 Synthetic benchmarks are useful for comparing how SSDs perform under ideal circumstances.
 Most such scenarios only rarely (and in some cases never) occur in typical everyday use, e.g. in a gaming PC.
 Nonetheless, maximum sequential transfer rates, in particular, are typically the main selling points for these products.
 Random read/write speeds at low queue depths are arguably more interesting from the average user’s perspective, as these are more indicative of normal use cases.

-AS SSD is a very fast and popular SSD benchmark that has been around for quite some time.
+AS SSD is a short and popular SSD benchmark that has been around for quite some time.
 Results are somewhat inconsistent but offer insights into comparative transfer rates with incompressible data.
 The Samsung 980 does well here and is mostly ahead of the QLC-based Sabrent Rocket Q and the SN550.
-In certain disciplines, it also surpasses the DRAM-equipped Corsair MP510.
+In the read area, it also surpasses the DRAM-equipped Seagate FireCuda 510.

-In CrystalDiskMark, the Samsung 980 does well in terms of random performance.
-However, it is not as strong in the 4K Q1T1 area (queue depth of 1, meaning that the drive performs a single command at a time), where it actually lags all of the other SSDs, including the cheaper WD Blue SN550.
+In CrystalDiskMark, the Samsung 980 is surprisingly weak in the 4K Q1T1 area (queue depth of 1, meaning that the drive performs a single command at a time), where it actually lags all of the other SSDs, including the cheaper WD Blue SN550.

 Response Times/Latency (Anvil’s Storage Utilities)